 DTSC appreciates the opportunity to comment on the MND.
-Should you need any assistance with an environmental investigation, please visit DTSC's Site Mitigation and Restoration Program page to apply for lead agency oversight.
+Should you choose DTSC to provide oversight for any environmental investigations, please visit DTSC's Site Mitigation and Restoration Program page to apply for lead agency oversight.
 Additional information regarding voluntary agreements with DTSC can be found at DTSC's Brownfield website.